colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 ![Add Goal to Plausible Account](https://res.cloudinary.com/lotuslabs/image/upload/v1692655733/Lotus%20Docs/images/plausible_goals_setup_2_mod_uut38r.webp)

-Head back to the stat page for your site and scroll to the bottom to view the `Goal Conversion` statistics.
+Head back to the stats page for your site and scroll to the bottom to view the `Goal Conversion` statistics.
 You'll see the Feedback goal along with the breakdown by `rating`.
 Next to it is a `message` link, which shows a breakdown of any messages received via the widget's text area.

 ![Lotus Docs Feedback Goal Conversion statistics](https://res.cloudinary.com/lotuslabs/image/upload/v1692656039/Lotus%20Docs/images/plausible_feedback_goal_conversions_mod_kcin8h.webp)

 ### Google

-Once Google Analytics and the feedback widget are configured in your `hugo.toml` file, no additional configuration is required to view collected events in the Google Analytics Admin dashboard.
+Once Google Analytics and the feedback widget are configured in your `hugo.toml` file, no additional configuration is required to view collected events in the Google Analytics dashboard.
 However, there are a couple of tasks that will help you better view and understand your feedback stats in Google Analytics:

 - **See the events in your reports** - After you configure the feedback widget and Google Analytics collects the feedback event, you can use the [Events](https://support.google.com/analytics/answer/12926615) report in the Reports section to see how many times feedback was collected and other data (`ratings`, `messages`) about the event in the specified date range.